Who is a Candidate for an eyeBrow Lift?

 This procedure takes between one to two hours to perform.
 It is most commonly performed under IV sedation or twilight anesthesia.

-Not infrequently, a brow lift is combined with Blepharoplasty (an eyelid tuck) or face lift to provide a harmonious rejuvenation.
+Not infrequently, a brow lift is combined with Blepharoplasty (an eyelid lift) or face lift to provide a harmonious rejuvenation.

 Facial plastic surgery makes it possible to correct many facial flaws and signs of premature aging that can undermine self-confidence.
 By changing how you look, cosmetic surgery can help change how you feel about yourself.